Cheapest States for Series 65 in 2026

 How to Reduce Your Costs

-Prospective financial advisors can reduce their Series 65 certification costs through several methods.
-Employer sponsorship is a common approach, where employers cover part or all of the costs.
-Financial aid, scholarships, and opting for courses offered through community colleges or public institutions, which are generally less expensive than private entities, also help in managing expenses.
-Additionally, some states offer workforce development programs that subsidize the cost of financial certifications.
+Candidates can explore several options to reduce their Series 65 certification costs.
+Employer sponsorship is a common method, where employers cover the cost as part of professional development.
+Financial aid, scholarships, and choosing community colleges over private institutions for preparatory courses can also significantly lower expenses.
+Additionally, some states offer workforce development programs that may include subsidies for professional certifications.

 Cost Tiers by State